gamedaoco/gamedao-protocol/docs/worklog/118-privy-paymaster-integration.md

 - No GameDAO-operated bundler or paymaster contract for the public beta.
 Use a hosted vendor (Pimlico is the lowest-friction; Alchemy is the alternative).
 Self-host post-beta if volume justifies it.
-- No abandonment of EOA wallet support.
-Power users who arrive with MetaMask/Rabbit/Frame keep their direct-tx flow.
-Privy is *added*, not *replacing*.
+- No EOA migration story.
+Project is **pre-live** as of 2026-04-28 (no production users) — we set the canonical flow now and don't carry forward an EOA-first compatibility path.
+MetaMask / injected wallets remain *optional* for power users but are not the default.
 - No EIP-712 batched settlement, no ERC-2771 forwarder, no custom meta-tx contract surface.
 Those paths are explicitly superseded.